linnovate/handbook/README.md

 **motivation**
  Q: how to maintain our code ?
  A: we want to create connection between changes to our code and an automatic process which take our code-commit as a parameter and prepare a build for it.

+ **w.t.f is a build ?**
+- a build is the test-suite that we can run on our code (like: "grunt test" )
+- a build finished with a status: 'test ok' OR 'test error'.

 **the build process:**